Naturalization / receiving German citizenship

 Citizenship by birth

 A child automatically receives the German citizenship by birth if the mother or father has the German citizenship.
 If the parents are not married and only the father is German, it has to be proven that the child and father are related (at the youth and register office „Jugend- oder Standesamt“).
-Only in this case the father‘s German citizenship also applies to the child.
+Only in such cases is the father‘s German citizenship also conferred on the child.

 If both parents are not German, the child receives the German citizenship if mother or father has lived in Germany longer than eighth years with a residence permit.
 Additionally, mother and father have to have a non-restricted residence permit or have the right to free movement as EU-citizens or their family members.

 As described in the previous paragraph, the child generally has the citizenship of the parents and the German citizenship.
 The dual citizenship is not intended to be the general case.
 Therefore, the so called model of options is in place: at the age of 18, the now full of aged child has to decide for one of the two citizenships.
 The naturalization office requests this decision in a written letter.
 If the child decides for the foreign citizenship, the German citizenship automatically terminates.
 If the child chooses the German citizenship, he or she has to prove that the foreign citizenship is terminated.
 Until the end of the 21 year of age it can be applied to keep both citizenships.
 The naturalization office accepts this application if losing the foreign citizenship would be unacceptable.
 If the foreign citizenship is from the EU or Switzerland, it will be approved to keep the foreign citizenship.

 For many immigrants who have lived in Germany for a long time, getting a German passport and being able to vote and participate fully in German society represents full integration.
 Naturalization offers a path to this goal.